Open Adoption NSW: How It Works Under the Permanency Support Program

 - What happens if circumstances change

-The practical result: an adopted child in NSW is legally a full member of their adoptive family (with all the inheritance rights, name rights, and legal standing that entails), while also maintaining a defined, structured connection to their birth family.
+The practical result: adoption establishes the adoptive family as the child's legal family while maintaining a defined, structured connection to the birth family through the Adoption Plan.
 This is very different from historical adoption — and very different from what most people assume when they hear the word "adoption."

 Open Adoption vs. Guardianship: What's the Difference?